-If you like Mexican food like I do, you need to know how to harvest cilantro so it’s always fresh for your recipes!
+If you like Mexican food as I do, you need to know how to harvest cilantro so it’s always fresh for your recipes!
 I love to share garden ideas, and this one is so important!
-These tips will help maximize the quantity of your cilantro crop and help you get your cilantro harvested when the flavor is at it’s peak.
+These tips will help maximize the quantity of your cilantro crop and help you get your cilantro harvested when the flavor is at its peak.
 If you don’t know what you are doing it can lose flavor.
 It loses flavor once it “goes to seed”.
 Keep reading and I will tell you all about that!

 You cannot keep it from going to seed indefinitely, but you can delay it significantly if you harvest cilantro properly.
 The tips in this post will help you know when to harvest your cilantro leaves to get the most out of your plant before it goes to seed!